-The Plan's cash deposits were comprised of cash in banks, amounting to \$4,526,003 at September 30, 2014.
+The Plan's cash deposits were comprised of cash in banks, amounting to \$4,523,276 and \$4,526,003 at September 30, 2015 and 2014, respectively.
 Each of the banks holding the Plan's deposits, is a certified participant in the Security for Alabama Funds Enhancement (SAFE) program.
 Through the SAFE program, all public funds are protected through a collateral pool administered by the Alabama State Treasury.
-All of the Plan's deposits were fully insured or collateralized at September 30, 2014.
+All of the Plan's deposits were fully insured or collateralized at September 30, 2015 and 2014.